-Annexes VI to X specify the information requirements for registration purposes.
-The following exposure-based adaptation options exist, generally without precedence or priority of column 2 of Annexes VIII to X over Annex XI (3) or vice versa.
-Only for point 8.6 and 8.7 of Annex VIII the exposure based adaptations according to Annex XI (3) has the preference over column 2.
-It is possible to waive in accordance with adaptations in column 2 of Annexes VIII to X, and Annex XI, section 3, provided the conditions laid down in that column are met.
+Annexes VI to X specify the standard information requirements for registration purposes.
+The following exposure-based adaptation options exist, generally without precedence or priority of column 2 of Annexes VIII to X over Annex XI section 3 or vice versa.
+It is possible to omit testing in accordance with adaptations in column 2 of Annexes VIII to X, and Annex XI section 3, provided the conditions laid down in that column are met.